Images for illustrative purposes only

 - Genuine medication

-- Co-codamol is a type of pain relief that contains both paracetamol and codeine
+- Co-codamol is a type of pain relief medicine that contains both paracetamol and codeine

 - It is sometimes prescribed when other pain relief like paracetamol alone or ibuprofen have not alleviated the pain